liraymond04/re0-translations/posts/side_stories/Stand by me Pleiades Part 4/Stand by me Pleiades Part 4.md

 Then――

-"――Musica, you have never called Emilia a half-devil, have you?"
+Petra: \[――Musica, you have never called Emilia a half-devil, have you?\]

 That was the clue she had originally sought.